ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_Media_Legal_Aid_in_Clay_County.txt.md

 The last time court filing fees were increased in <geo  id='4151245'>Clay County</geo> to help fund the program was in 1998, when commissioners approved an increase from $5 to $10.
-Of the more than 300 Legal Aid cases in Clay last year, roughly 40 percent involved women who had been abused by violent husbands and were seeking divorces, Figgins said.
+Of the more than 300 Legal Aid cases in <geo  id='4151245'>Clay</geo> last year, roughly 40 percent involved women who had been abused by violent husbands and were seeking divorces, Figgins said.
 Most of the women were referred to Legal Aid by Quigley House, <geo  id='4151245'>Clay County</geo>&#x27;s sexual